Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Abstract

 \section{Abstract}

-In this note, we revisit an iterative scheme, due to Abedin and Kitagawa (Inverse Iteration for the Monge-Amp\`ere Eigenvalue Problem, {\it Proc.
+In this note, we revisit an iterative scheme, due to Abedin and Kitagawa (Inverse Iteration for the Monge--Amp\`ere Eigenvalue Problem, {\it Proc.
 Amer.
 Math.
-Soc.} {\bf 148} (2020), no. 11, 4875--4886), to solve the Monge-Amp\`ere eigenvalue problem on a general bounded convex domain.
-Using a nonlinear integration by parts, we show that the scheme converges for all convex initial data having finite and nonzero Rayleigh quotient to a nonzero Monge-Amp\`ere eigenfunction.
+Soc.} {\bf 148} (2020), no. 11, 4875--4886), to solve the Monge--Amp\`ere eigenvalue problem on a general bounded convex domain.
+Using a nonlinear integration by parts, we show that the scheme converges for all convex initial data having finite and nonzero Rayleigh quotient to a nonzero Monge--Amp\`ere eigenfunction.
+As an application, we obtain an energy characterization of the Monge--Amp\`ere eigenfunctions.